In the end we will conserve only what we love. We will love only what we understand. We will understand only what we are taught.”

 The ‘Alalā Project

 The ʻalalā, our native crow, once lived across Hawaiʻi Island.
-Now, due to a variety of threats such as predators, disease and habitat loss, this bird is no longer found in the wild.
-Today, biologists raise ʻalalā in captivity at the Maui and Keauhou Bird Conservation Centers.
-The ʻAlalā Project is planning a release of these captive ‘alalā, but the ‘alalā needs your help to survive in the wild.
+Until recently, due to a variety of threats such as predators, disease and habitat loss, this bird was no longer found in the wild.
+For years, biologists have raised ʻalalā in captivity at the Maui and Keauhou Bird Conservation Centers.
+In the fall of 2017, The ʻAlalā Project released the first cohort of these captive ‘alalā, but the ‘alalā needs your help to survive in the wild.